Find more information about the Judicial Branch's Disability Access Program.

 Disability Rights North Carolina provides legal assistance to people with disabilities in some situations.
 You can view resources for common issues faced by people with disabilities here.
 You can view additional resources for many areas of law commonly faced by people unable to hire an attorney here.
 See the Finding an Attorney Help Topic for information about finding a private or nonprofit attorney to assist you with your case.

-- I am deaf or hard of hearing or deafblind.
+- I am Deaf / hard of hearing / Deaf-blind.
 How can I request an interpreter or communication access that meets my needs?